-Outside of avoiding accounts with personal guarantees, you can minimize the amount you would be responsible for by staying in control of your account.
-You can avoid surprises by paying your bills on time and in full, halting all charges when you cannot pay the minimum requested payment and by checking your balance frequently.
+Of course, you can also minimize the amount you would be responsible for by staying in control of your account.
+Avoid surprises by paying your bills on time and in full, halting all charges when you cannot pay the minimum requested payment and checking your balance frequently.

 If your employees have cards connected to the account, review their charges.
-Many issuers allow primary cardholders to set lower charging limits on employee cards, so take advantage of that feature if it’s available.
+Many issuers allow primary cardholders to set lower charging limits or locks on employee cards, so take advantage of those features if they’re available.

 Are business credit cards with no personal guarantee worth it?

-When comparing business credit cards, no personal guarantee options may be attractive if you don’t want to be in the position where you would be personally liable for business debt.
+When comparing business credit cards, no-personal-guarantee options may be attractive if you don’t want to be personally liable for business debt.
 While the credit card company may be able to sue your business for unpaid credit card debt, your personal assets would be kept separate and protected.

 There are several downsides, though.
-They are typically unavailable to sole proprietors, and meeting the additional requirements can be challenging.
-Additionally, fewer cards are available without a personal guarantee, and they might have fewer perks and rewards than you deserve.
+Business credit cards with no personal guarantee are typically unavailable to sole proprietors, and meeting the additional requirements (such as minimum account balances or revenue streams) can be challenging.
+In general, there are few business cards available without a personal guarantee, and they often offer fewer perks and rewards than other business cards, too.

-If you have good credit, you may qualify for many great credit cards designed for small businesses.
-You’ll want to look for rewards that will get you the most points or cash back for the spending you’ll be doing for your business.
-You may find, at least at first, that a personal rewards card works better for your business.
+In particular, you’ll want to look for rewards that will get you the most points or cash back for the spending you’ll be doing for your business.
+If you can’t qualify for a business credit card, you may find that a personal rewards card works better for your business, at least at first.
 As your business grows, your expenses may also grow, in which case you may want a card with a higher spending limit and benefits that suit your evolving business.